 THE STORY OF PEN TATTOO MACHINES

 Tattoos are also known as skin art or body art, with reason.
-There is archaeological evidence that skin tattoos were practised since Neolithic times.
+There is archaeological evidence that skin tattoos were practiced since Neolithic times.
 The earliest known example has been on the mummified body of Otzi the Iceman.
-The finding dates from between 3370 and 3100 BC, and is clearly preserved on the mummified skin.
+The finding dates from between 3370 and 3100 BC and is preserved on the mummified skin.
 Otzi was of course named after where his body was found, in the Otzal Alps of Europe.
 Close examination of the 61 tattoos on his body indicates that fireplace ash was used as ink, to pen the tattoos on his torso.
-Not only that, mummies discovered from widely separated locations such as Alaska, Sudan, Mongolia, Russia, Egypt, China and even in Greenland, have all exhibited various designs and modes of tattoos, mostly inked in.
+Not only that, mummies discovered from widely separated locations such as Alaska, Sudan, Mongolia, Russia, Egypt, China, and even Greenland, have all exhibited various designs and modes of tattoos, mostly inked in.
 But from the crude, hand-held, often tribal tools used by the ancients, to the modern pen tattoo machines is a far cry.